duckduckgo/tracker-radar-collector/README.md

     proxyHost: 'socks5://myproxy:8080',// SOCKS proxy host (none by default)
     antiBotDetection: true,// if anti bot detection script should be injected (true by default)
-    chromiumVersion: '843427',// Chromium version that should be downloaded and used instead of the default one });
+    chromiumVersion: '843427',// Chromium version that should be downloaded and used instead of the default one
+    maxLoadTimeMs: 30000,// how long should crawlers wait for the page to load, defaults to 30s
+    extraExecutionTimeMs: 2500,// how long should crawlers wait after page loads before collecting data, defaults to 2.5s });
 ```